kckil/archery-timer/README.md

 All settings are saved in the URL query string.
 This allows users to bookmark their specific setup (e.g., "Indoor 18m, 2 Lines").
 *   When adding new config options, ensure they are added to `loadConfigFromURL` and `updateURL` in `script.js`.

+## Acknowledgments

+This timer was written for [Sky Valley Archery Academy (Ed Eliason JOAD)](https://skyvalleyarcheryacademy.wordpress.com/) in Monroe, WA.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.